-Nursing home abuse lawsuits in Nevada are civil actions against an elder care facility for causing physical or emotional harm to a resident.
+Nursing home abuse lawsuits in Nevada are civil actions you can bring against your elder care facility for causing you physical or emotional harm.
 Common legal grounds include

 - negligence,